Rob Greenfield’s Guide to Dumpster Diving

 I once found 50 dozen eggs, still cold, in one dumpster.
 Here’s a nice selection of food I found in San Diego.

 This is a score from a health food store somewhere on the East Coast on my first bike ride across the United States.

 Here are my friends and I, all with a great loaf of sourdough bread.

 Sometimes people ask me what my personal dumpster diet is.
-Outside of the dumpster I stick to mostly whole organic, unpackaged, and local food.
-I eat a primarily plant-based diet too.
+Outside of the dumpster I stick to mostly whole, organic, unpackaged, and local food.
+I eat a a balance of plants and meat, dairy and eggs too (Update: Read My Thoughts on Veganism… And Why I’m Not Vegan).
 I work real hard to make choices that have the smallest environmental impact and I put that over my personal health or desires.
 That’s not really an issue as I pretty much always want to eat super healthy anyway but the bottom line is when I’m at the store I concentrate more on the environmental and social impact of food than on how much my tongue is going to love it.
 When I’m eating out of the dumpster I can throw most of that out the window if I want to though.
 When it comes to organic, well all the pesticides have been sprayed already.
 When it comes to the packaging, well that’s all trashed the planet already.
 When it comes to local, well it’s already been shipped to the dumpster.
 And when it comes to the animal cruelty and misusage of land, well that’s all taken place.
 So my eating any of these things out of the dumpster causes no environmental or social harm.
 Making unhealthy choices in the dumpster is only unhealthy for me, not the earth or the creatures we share the earth with.
 (Important note: Many people would say that about the food they purchase at the store.
 They don’t realize that their purchasing decisions create demand for specific products and the food system continues supplying them according to that demand.
 However, by eating from dumpsters you don’t affect the market at all).